JJNod88/jjn-pp2-tbc/README.md

     So if ends up that i lost three times in a row ion opaoper, it adds by 3.
 If i lost on one paper, it adds by 1.
 This is the bug,
     Fix: I had the resetGame() function within a setTimeOut function which was in both my userWin and userLoses functions.
 I put the resetGame function outside of the setTimeOut function and tested it. it now works!

+14. The rules dom manipulation function is working, however, the new div is being created from the start.

 # Technologies
 Three technologies were used to build the interactive front-website website:
 * HTML for the structure